 Aside from just making a mess of the place, the squirrels' filthy habits create health hazards from their urine, droppings, and shed parasites.
 They also cause odor problems, which like the disease organisms, can get into the living area of the home -- especially if you have air-conditioning or heating equipment in the attic.

 Long story short, when squirrels get into your home, they must be removed.

 We have top-secret, newfangled, stealth, night-vision cameras to help solve difficult squirrel problems.

 When squirrels get into your home, they need to be removed.
 Not only that, but the damage they caused needs to be fixed, the mess they created needs to be cleaned up, and all the ways that squirrels can get back in need to be found and sealed.
-Your home needs to be made squirrel-proof.
+Your home needs to be made squirrel-proof, with every possible gap sealed up so squirrels can't get inside the house.
 This is called squirrel exclusion, it's absolutely necessary, and it's why you need a professional animal control company to do the work for you.

 There are several reasons for this.
 First of all, very few people have a true understanding and appreciation for exactly how resourceful squirrels can be.
 They can get into hole and gaps that most handymen don't even know to look for.
 And as for roofers... well, if roofers knew how to seal squirrels out of houses, then your house would already be squirrel-proof and you wouldn't need us.